 Conferences between teacher candidates and their facilitating/cooperating or mentor teachers should occur frequently.
-Miniconferences may occur several times a day as the facilitating/cooperating or mentor teacher and teacher candidate engage in an ongoing conversation about the experience.
-At least once a week, a formal systematic conference should be scheduled to review past performance and plan for the future.
+Miniconferences may occur several times a day as the facilitating/cooperating or mentor teacher and teacher candidate engage in an ongoing conversation about the experience during the co-reflection process.
+At least once a week, a formal systematic conference is suggested to review past performance and plan for the future.
 Such conferences are invaluable to the teacher candidate.
 They increase security, provide feedback, strengthen the relationship, enable analysis of student learning, and clarify the planning process.
-These conferences are best held privately to permit candid discussion.
+These conferences are best held privately to permit candid discussion and may be held in person or via phone or virtually (e.g., Zoom, Teams, etc.).